LoopKit/loopdocs/docs/operation/features/notifications.md

 ![Issue report displays Loop App expiration date](img/loop-app-expiration-issue-report.jpeg){width="250"}
 {align="center"}

-If you are running Loop v2.2.4 or older, you might be surprised by a ["Loop App Unavailable"](../../troubleshooting/loop-crashing.md#expired-app) display when the app reaches its expiration date.
+If you are running Loop v2.2.4 or older, you might be surprised by a ["Loop" is No Longer Available](../../troubleshooting/loop-crashing.md#expired-app) display when the app reaches its expiration date.

 * Workaround is to add a notice to your calendar when you build the app initially so you know that the one year app lifetime is nearing the end
 * This is still a good idea even with automated notifications to set your own desired alert window